Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

    ![](../media/dev2.png)

-1. For **Device Verification Code**, use the same credentials as in the previous step, open `http://outlook.office.com/` in a private window, and enter the same username and password used for GitHub Account login.
+1. For **Device Verification Code**, use the same credentials as in the previous step, open `http://outlook.office.com/` in a private window, and enter the same username and password used for the GitHub Account login.
 Copy the verification code and Paste code it in Device verification.

    ![](../media/2dgn154.png)